|Photo © William Garvin

 Breeding and Reproduction: The reproductive rate for manatees is low.
 Manatees are not sexually mature until they are about five years old.
 It is believed that one calf is born every two to five years, and twins are rare.
 The gestation period is about a year.
 Mothers nurse their young for one to two years, during which time a calf remains dependent on its mother.

 Legal Protection: West Indian manatees in the United States are protected under federal law by the Marine Mammal Protection Act of 1972, and the Endangered Species Act of 1973, which make it illegal to harass, hunt, capture, or kill any marine mammal.
 West Indian manatees are also protected by the Florida Manatee Sanctuary Act of 1978.
 Violations of these federal or state laws can be met with civil or criminal convictions associated with monetary fines and/or imprisonment.

 Conservation: The Florida Manatee

-Recovery Plan was developed as a result of the Endangered Species Act.
-The recovery plan is coordinated by the U.S. Fish & Wildlife Service (USFWS) and sets forth a list of tasks geared toward recovering manatees from their current endangered status.
+Recovery Plan was developed as a result of the Endangered Species Act and is coordinated by the U.S. Fish & Wildlife Service (FWS).

 In October of 1989, Florida's Governor and Cabinet directed the state’s wildlife agency to work with 13 "key" manatee counties in Florida to reduce injuries and deaths.
 These 13 counties were: Brevard, Broward, Citrus, Collier, Dade, Duval, Indian River, Lee, Martin, Palm Beach, St. Lucie, Sarasota, and Volusia.
 Over the years, these 13 county governments have worked with the state to develop site-specific boat speed zones to reduce the likelihood of watercraft collisions and to implement comprehensive manatee protection plans (MPP) for each county.